manoa-trade-your-stuff/manoa-trade-your-stuff.github.io/index.md

 <img src="image/categoriesPageElectronicMockup.png">

 ## List an item page
+The list item page is a page where a user can add details and upload an image of the item that they want to sell or auction.
+There are three descriptions that the user must enter.
+The first is the Heading which is where the user will enter the name of the description of the item.
+The next is the condition and this is where the user will describe the condition of the product such as used, good, like new, and new.
+The next is a category and this is where a user will put the category that matches the item.
+This will make it easier to organize items based on their category.
+The user must also enter a photo of the item so that other users can know what it looks like.
 <img src="image/projlistitem.png">

 ## Make offer on item page
+The make offer on the item page is a page where a user can offer an amount for an item that they are interested in.
+Similar to the list item page the title of the item, condition, and image of the item will be on display.
+There will also be a button where a user can interact to contact the seller if they have any questions or details they may want to ask about the item.
+Depending on the offer the seller can accept or refuse to depend if the price is reasonable.

 <img src="image/projmakeoffer.png">

 ## Notify Admin page
+The notify admin page is a page where users can issue complaints.
+There are two components that need to be filled out.
+First, the user must enter the users that were involved in the incident.
+Secondly, the user must describe the whole situation in detail so that the admin can fully understand what the problem is and the best course of action to resolve the issue.
+After the user inputs all these components they enter a button that will submit it and will send it to the admin for inspection.
 <img src="image/projnotifyadmin.png">